thelightdesigner/ScuffedWalls/Blender Project.md

 ## Animating Hide in Viewport & Color
 [pic]

-Animating this property will precisely fit the note/walls lifespan to fit the animation of the blender object visibility.
+Animating Hide Viewport will precisely fit the note/walls lifespan to fit the animation of the blender object visibility.
 For example, animating this property to disabled then reenabled 3 times would add 3 seperate walls/notes, each spawning in and being destroyed exactly when animated in the viewport.

 Animating the viewport color will animate the color of the wall/note